 How to Setup Let’s Encrypt on Your WordPress Site

-Login to your MyKinsta dashboard and click on “Manage” next to your WordPress site.
+Login to your MyKinsta dashboard and click on the WordPress site you want to add an SSL for.

-Click into “Tools” and under HTTPS click on “Generate Free HTTPS Certificate.”
+Click on “Tools” and under Enable HTTPS click on “Add Let’s Encrypt Certificate.”

-You will then have an option to choose the domains on which you want an SSL certificate installed.
+In order for a certificate to be generated successfully you must have at least one live domain pointed at Kinsta.
+You will have the option to choose the domains on which you want an SSL certificate installed.
 If your site is http://domain.com and has a redirect from www to non-www, you will still want to select both for the HTTPS redirect.
-Click on “Generate.”
+Click on “Generate Certificate.”
 (Note: You will need to add all of your domains prior to this from the MyKinsta dashboard, including any subdomains which require SSL)

 And that’s it!
 It will take a few seconds or so to install and your site should be all secured.